lowRISC/opentitan/doc/getting_started/install_vivado/index.md

 ## About Xilinx Vivado

-To generate a bitstream for Xilinx devices a software called Vivado is required.
+Generating a bitstream for Xilinx devices requires a Vivado installation.
 Vivado is provided by Xilinx, it is freeware for certain (smaller) FPGA devices but requires a commercial license for larger FPGAs.
 The free version is called "WebPACK", the commercial version "Design Edition".
 The installation instructions below are valid for both installation methods.